Skip to content

 Section titled “7.
 Troubleshooting: Common Errors and How to Fix Them”

-PyRIT’s package name on PyPI is pyrit-ai, not pyrit.
-If you ran pip install pyrit, you installed the wrong package.
-Uninstall it and install the correct one:
+PyRIT’s package name on PyPI is pyrit.
+If you ran pip install pyrit-ai (an older name), uninstall it and install the correct one:

 Terminal window